 The second batch was made using a recipe from the Washoku cookbook, charmingly titled “Impatient Pickles.”
 The recipe calls for cabbage and cucumber, but since cucumbers were not at the market, I used only red cabbage.
 To make the pickle, I thinly sliced the cabbage, tossed it with some coarse salt, and waited for 10 minutes or so.
 Then, after pressing and kneading it with my fingers, I needed to “weight” a while longer.
 That is, put the cabbage under pressure so that it would release its liquid and be transformed by the resulting brine.
 There is a special machine for doing this (called a shokutaku tsukemono ki, “tabletop pickle pot”), and Andoh gives an alternative of using heavy books protected by plastic bags.
 But I think I found an even better alternative, at least for small quantities.

-The photo to the left shows my method of weighting down the pickling vegetables.
+The photo below shows my method of weighting down the pickling vegetables.
 A large sized working glass on the outside, a standard pint beer glass on the inside (filled with water), and a bottle of liquid placed inside the pint glass.
 The pickles sit in that configuration at room temperature for a few hours, or in the refrigerator overnight.

 These pickles had a vibrant purple hue, a satisfying crunch, but a bitter and one-dimensional flavor.
-Again, when cucumbers are in season, I will try again.
+When cucumbers are in season, I will try again.